 The agent at the front desk did not know this, but due to traveling on overnight flights on two consecutive nights, I had virtually no sleep for those two nights; and the sight of a real bed — especially sooner than I thought I would see one — was very welcome indeed.
 I was even given access to their complimentary breakfast buffet for an extra day without asking — and at no extra charge.

-The staff at this hotel went well beyond the parameters expected for ensuring that I had a successful stay.
+The staff at this hotel property went substantially well beyond the parameters expected for ensuring that I had a successful stay.
 They were under no obligation to go out of their way to do me any favors.
 They were professional, polite, courteous and thankful to me at all times throughout my stay, and they always performed their service with smiles on their faces.
 To this day, I appreciate the experience — enough to fully recommend staying at this hotel property if you ever find yourself in Nicosia in Cyprus.

 Of course, I did not expect — nor would I expect — the staff of the hotel property to have accommodated me as they did.
 Perhaps they had an empty room to spare anyway, yes — but they certainly could have charged me an additional 50 percent of the room rate for half a day when I was not supposed to be there.
 Would I have paid it?
 Most likely not, as I had at least one alternate plan…